brsoff/hangman/README.md

-A simple hangman project to learn more about Javascript.
+A simple hangman game to learn more about Javascript.